TheDataStation/solo/README.md

 # S2LD, Data Discovery using Natural Language Questions via a Self-Supervised Approach
 S2LD is a self-supervised data discovery system that finds tables among a large collection given natural language questions.
-It automatically generates training dataset from the target table collection and then trains a model.
-It consists of two separated stages:
+It automatically generates training dataset from the target table collection and then trains the relevance model.
+The system consists of two separated stages:

 1. Offline stage